shivanip14/Deep-Learning/src/lab1/model_card_exp_13.md

 Images of thousands of artworks and artifacts from all the 3 museums (Metropolitan Museum of Art of New York, Los Angeles County Museum of Art, and Cleveland Museum of Art) is aggregated by art experts into 29 classes of mediums (i.e., materials and techniques).
 While the original, high res variable sized images are not used in this model since it needs additional advanced experimentation to reach the required baseline performance of 80% test accuracy, the 256 version was the one on which the data was trained, validated and tested.

-Subsets to train, validate and test have been provided in the metadata `MAMe_dataset.csv`, and have a fair disribution across all the categories:
+Subsets for train (20,300 instances), validate (1,450 instances) and test (15,657 instances) have been provided in the metadata `MAMe_dataset.csv`, and have a fair disribution across all the categories:

 ![data_distribution](./lab1data/dataex/data_dist.png)